NetUn1t/Install-python-stuff/README.md

 # Install git

-go to https://gitforwindows.org/ and click install, go through the installer, open CMD and type "git version",
+go to https://git-scm.com/download/win and install the 64 bit installer, go through the installer,
-To enable Git in VS Code on Windows:

-    Go to File > Preferences
-    Go to Settings
-    Type Git: Enabled in the search bar
-    Make sure that the box is ticked
+And then all you need to do is make a GitHub account and enable git in vscode by clicking the sources tab in vscode